BSA A10 series: Super Rocket

 The Super Rocket was an improved sports model that replaced the Road Rocket in 1958.
 It retained the Amal TT carburettor and 356 sports cam of the Road Rocket.
 Compression ratio was raised to 8.5:1 and a new alloy cylinder head fitted.
 The cylinder head had a cast in inlet manifold and larger ports and valves.
 The inlet valve was increased from 1.455" to 1.5".
 The crankshaft was stiffened compared to the previous models.
 These modifications increased power output to 43 bhp.
 A lower 1st gear ratio gave increased acceleration off the line.

 New brakes were fitted to the model, full width hubs instead of the previous half width items.
 The front brake was 8" and the rear 7".
 Both were operated by cables.

 The 357 race camshaft was fitted in 1960 and the clutch was improved.
-A larger 1 5/32" bore Monoblock carburettor fitted in 1962.
+A larger 1 5/32" bore Monobloc carburettor fitted in 1962.
 These raised the power output to 46 bhp.

 Rocket Gold Star

 The Rocket Gold Star was introduced in 1962, using a tuned Super Rocket engine a Gold Star frame.
 Gold Star tuner and dealer, Eddie Dow, had a customer that wanted to be supplied with a Gold Star fitted with a Super Rocket engine.
 BSA supplied a Gold Star less engine and a separate Super Rocket engine.
 Dow assembled the special.
 The special was well received and the BSA management decided to put the concept into limited production.

-The later (1961-1963) 9:1 compression Super Rocket engine was used with a 357 Spitfire camshaft and a 1 5/32" bore Amal Monobloc carburettor which gave 46 bhp as standard.
+The later (1961–1963) 9:1 compression Super Rocket engine was used with a 357 Spitfire camshaft and a 1 5/32" bore Amal Monobloc carburettor which gave 46 bhp as standard.
 Options such as an Amal GP2 carburettor, siamesed exhaust pipes and a close-ratio RRT2 gearbox could increase this to 50 bhp – and add 30% to the price.
 The model was also known as the Gold Star Twin.
 Rocket Gold Star production ended in 1963.